 - The Homestead Act was passed in Congress.

-A covered bridge was erected across Pringle Creek at Commercial Street to replace the structure washed out by flood the year before.
+The distant battles of our Civil War are not as urgent as local problems.
+A covered bridge is erected across Pringle Creek at Commercial Street to replace the structure washed out by flood the year before.
 When this photograph was taken, the city had about 1000 residents, dirt roads, no police or fire department, no water supply or sanitary services.
 The size was about the same as the present CAN-DO neighborhood: from the river to 12th Street, north from Mission Street to Division Street, just above Marion Square Park.
 Asahel Bush, publisher of the Oregon Statesman newspaper, had disputed the need for a city charter for the community, referring to the charter as a “garment too large for the child” and to city councils as “fleas on the body politic”.
 It took three years to get the charter passes due to disputes about it legality.

 When You Visit

 The photographer appears to be where the hill rises south of Commercial Street, similar to the location for the photograph for 1861.
 Standing there in 2012, you will see the progress being made in removing the industrial complex which has so long covered Pringle Creek as it cascades into the Willamette River.
 The first flour mill was built there in 1869 and Pringle Creek continued to be a reliable source of power.
 However, the use of electric power and the esthetic demands of urban development call for “daylighting” this natural asset.
 The creek has been uncovered, flowing between the basement walls of the demolished industrial building.
 Only the rail tracks, suspended above, cross the creek.
 The next step was reconstructing the Commercial Street bridge, this time to allow for pedestrians to stroll underneath it, from Civic Center Park, along the north shore of the creek, to Riverfront Park.